sniffnet/sniffnet.github.io/_posts/2023-04-12-github-accelerator.md

 tags: [sponsor]
 ---

-Sniffnet has **grown a lot** during the past months, and it’s been a pleasure for me to spend most of my spare time on its development.
+Sniffnet has **grown a lot** during the past months, and it’s been a pleasure for me to spend most of my spare time on its development.<br>
 I'm not gonna lie: passing hours and hours on this project has become my favorite hobby lately.

 I can’t deny that sometimes **it’s been hard** to balance Sniffnet’s development with the daily University routine, made of never-ending lectures, group projects, deliveries, and home study.<br>